Almac Sciences and BioCatalytics Inc. to co-operate on key pharma products

 “is to provide Almac Sciences’ customers with the best manufacturing solution, sited in the most appropriate assets …anywhere”.

-“Chirality is already a major strength within our portfolio of connectable drug development and commercialization services.
+“Chirality is already a major strength within our portfolio of connectable drug development and commercialisation services.
 The ability to develop and apply BioCatalytics’ excellent chiral technology is a significant addition to our portfolio”.

 BioCatalytics is best known for the global pharma services industry’s most comprehensive range of enzymes and related technologies for chemical synthesis, including major platforms for both resolution and chiral synthesis.